Accenture/alexia/README.md

 ### Session Attributes

 Intent can be resolved using simple string (a text response) or more complex `responseObject`.
 Its attribute `attrs` will override current sessionAttributes.
 If you wish to extend current session attributes you can use for example `Object.assign` method.
-To close the session set `end` attribute to `true` (default: `false`).
+Make sure you set `end` attribute to `false` to keep the session open (default: `true`).
 See [Session Attributes example](examples/session-attributes.js).
 Session attribute `previousIntent` is reserved.

 ```javascript
 app.intent('AttrsIntent', 'session attributes test', (slots, attrs) => {